jbmunsell/foooot/README.md

 # Game information
 This little game is entirely client-sided.
 I'll work on adding online support later.
 For now, it's just intended for local multiplayer (two players on the same computer using the same keyboard).
+You can find the Trello that I'm using [here](https://trello.com/b/BPD5vjHT) to see what's coming up next.

 # Code information
 ## Boot module